Heading up to the Arizona Science Center for the day? You've come to the right place!

 The Science Center is the least crowded after 2:00pm on weekdays.
 School groups and summer camps come in the mornings.
 The Center is the most crowded on the weekend.

-There are currently four shows playing in the Dorrance Planetarium at the Arizona Science Center.
-The schedule typically changes every few months and there are generally between four and five shows playing at a time.
+There are currently two shows playing in the Dorrance Planetarium at the Arizona Science Center.
+The schedule typically changes every few months and there are generally between two and four shows playing at a time.

 Arizona Science Center's 280–seat Irene P. Flinn Theater runs two to three films daily on their five–story screen.